Basis-Theory/terraform-provider-basistheory/docs/resources/google_pay_merchant_certificates.md

 - `merchant_certificate_data` (String, Sensitive) Base64-encoded PKCS#12 certificate data
 - `merchant_certificate_password` (String, Sensitive) Password for the PKCS#12 certificate
-- `merchant_registration_id` (String) Identifier of the Google Pay™ Merchant Registration this certificate belongs to
+- `merchant_registration_id` (String) Identifier of the Google Pay Merchant Registration this certificate belongs to

 ### Read-Only

-- `created_at` (String) Timestamp at which the Google Pay™ Merchant Certificate was created
+- `created_at` (String) Timestamp at which the Google Pay Merchant Certificate was created
-- `created_by` (String) Identifier for who created the Google Pay™ Merchant Certificate
+- `created_by` (String) Identifier for who created the Google Pay Merchant Certificate
-- `id` (String) Unique identifier for the Google Pay™ Merchant Certificate
+- `id` (String) Unique identifier for the Google Pay Merchant Certificate
 - `merchant_certificate_expiration_date` (String) Expiration date of the registered merchant certificate
 - `merchant_certificate_fingerprint` (String) Fingerprint of the registered merchant certificate